Security and Privacy Issues in Deep Learning

-where $D$ is a distance metric that includes $L_{p}$, $L_{0}$, $L_{2}$, and $L_{\infty}$; $g(\tilde{x} )$ is an objective function in which $f(\tilde{x} )=l$ if and only if $g(\tilde{x}) \leq 0$ and $c > 0$ is a properly chosen constant.
-This modification enables Equation~\ref{eq:CWattack} to be solved by the existing optimization algorithms.
-The use of the Adam~\cite{kingma2014adam} optimizer enhances the effectiveness in finding adversarial examples quickly.
-For relaxation, they use the method of change of variables or projection into box constraints for each optimization step.
+where $\tilde{x}$ is the adversarial example, $D$ is a distance metric that includes $L_{p}$, $L_{0}$, $L_{2}$, and $L_{\infty}$, $g(\tilde{x} )$ is an objective function, in which, $f(\tilde{x} )=\tilde{l}$ if and only if $g(\tilde{x}) \leq 0$, and $c > 0$ is a constant.
+Here, the Adam~\citep{kinga2015method} optimizer---adopted to enhance the effectiveness of this attack---conducts a rapid search for adversarial adversarial examples.
+The authors of \citep{carlini2017towards} used the method of changing the variables or the projected gradient descent to support box constraints as a relaxation process after each optimization step.

-\citet{papernot2016limitations} introduced a targeted attack method, that optimizes under the $L_0$ distance, which is known as the Jacobian-based Saliency Map Attack (JSMA).
-It constructs a saliency map based on the gradient derived from the feedforward propagation and modifies the input features that maximize the saliency map in a way that increases the probability to be classified as target label $\tilde{l}$.
+Papernot et al.~\citep{papernot2016limitations} introduced a targeted attack method that optimizes within the $L_0$ distance.
+A \textit{Jacobian-based saliency map attack} (JSMA) is used to construct a saliency map based on a gradient derived from a feedforward propagation, and subsequently modifies the input features that maximize the saliency map such that the probability that an image classified with the target label $\tilde{l}$ increases.

-In general, a deep learning model is described as non-linear and overfitting, but in \citep{goodfellow2014explaining}, they introduce the fast gradient sign method (FGSM). \citet{goodfellow2014explaining} assert that the main vulnerability of neural networks to adversarial perturbation is caused by their linear nature.
-Their method linearizes the cost function around the present value, and finds its maximum value from the following closed-form equation as follows:
+In general, a DL model is described as nonlinear and overfitting; however, the \textit{fast gradient sign method} (FGSM)~\citep{goodfellow2014explaining} is based on the assertion that the main vulnerability of a neural network to adversarial perturbation is its linear nature.
+FGSM linearizes the cost function around its initial value, and finds the maximum value of the resultant linearized function following the closed-form equation:

-where $\tilde{x}$ is the adversarial example; $x$ is the untainted input to the model, and $l$ is the true label that corresponds to $x$; $\varepsilon$ decides how strong the adversarial perturbation is that is applied to the image, and $J$ is the cost function to train the network.
-Although the proposed method can generate adversarial examples with relatively low computational costs, it shows a low success rate.
+where $w$ is the parameter of the model.
+The parameter $\xi$ determines the strength of the adversarial perturbation applied to the image, and $J$ is the loss function for training.
+Although this method can generate adversarial examples in a cost-efficient manner, it has a low success rate.